yikang0131/linguistics-with-python/README.md

 Zhu, H., & Lei, L. (2018).
 British cultural complexity: an entropy-based approach. *Journal of Quantitative Linguistics*, 25(2), 190-205.

 Shi, Yaqian, and Lei Lei.
-"Lexical richness and text length: An entropy-based perspective." *Journal of Quantitative Linguistics*, 29(1) (2022): 62-79.
+Lexical richness and text length: An entropy-based perspective. *Journal of Quantitative Linguistics*, 29(1) (2022): 62-79.

 ### Word Embeddings

-TODO: add this unit
+Boleda, G. (2020).
+Distributional semantics and linguistic theory. *Annual Review of Linguistics*, 6, 213-234.

+Tang, X. (2018).
+A state-of-the-art of semantic change computation. *Natural Language Engineering*, 24(5), 649-676.

+Hu, R., Li, S., & Liang, S. (2019, July).
+Diachronic sense modeling with deep contextualized word embeddings: An ecological view.
+In *Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics* (pp. 3899-3908).

 ### Language Model